Josee9988/project-template/README.md

 ## 💉 **Project tests**

-If you want to improve the development of this project, you must, after changing or improving whatever run the project's tests to prove that they are working.
+If you want to improve the development of this project, you must, after changing or improving whatever, run the project's tests to prove that they are working.

 To do so:

 ```bash
 bash tests/TESTS_RUNNER.sh
 ```

-*You may need to give execution permission to all the `tests/` files*

 ---